 - Transfers: 3.5 GPA or very strong recommendation from a community college Honors director.

-- Continuing Studies: Same requirements as other Honors Program students.
+- Continuing Students: Same requirements as other Honors Program students.
 Scheduling should be discussed with Honors Program director by contacting the Honors Program office at firstname.lastname@example.org.

 Program Course Requirements